-A pump jack does its work at an oil field in Kern County, where local officials are set to majorly expand pumping activity.
+A pump jack does its work at an oil field in Kern County.
 Photo by Frank Lopez

 Written by Frank Lopez

 The Covid-19 pandemic led to major declines in demand for crude oil.

 On April 20, 2020, West Texas Intermediate crude traded at negative prices — the first time the price of oil dropped below $0.

 However, demand is returning and recent moves by Kern County’s government would allow for the permitting of more than 40,000 new wells in the county in the next 15 years.